sodiray/dynofunc/README.md

 # Dynamof
-A small interface for more easily making calls to dynamo using boto.
+A small :fire: interface for more easily making calls to dynamo using boto.
 No bloated ORM - just functions that make creating boto3 dynamo action descriptions easy.

 ## Basic Features